validatedpatterns/docs/devsecops/cluster-sizing.md

 **GCP**

-This is a snapshot of a Google Cloud managed data center cluster running the production **Secure Supply Chain** pattern.
+This is a snapshot of a Google Cloud managed data center cluster running the production **Multicluster DevSecOps** pattern.

 | CPU | Memory |  File System |  Network | Pod Count
 | :----: | :-----: | :----: | :----: | :----:

 **AWS**

-This is a snapshot of a Amazon Web Services managed data center cluster running the production **Secure Supply Chain** pattern.
+This is a snapshot of a Amazon Web Services managed data center cluster running the production **Multicluster DevSecOps** pattern.

 | CPU | Memory |  File System |  Network | Pod Count
 | :----: | :-----: | :----: | :----: | :----:

 **Azure**

-This is a snapshot of an Azure managed data center cluster running the production **Secure Supply Chain** pattern.
+This is a snapshot of an Azure managed data center cluster running the production **Multicluster DevSecOps** pattern.

 | CPU | Memory |  File System |  Network | Pod Count
 | :----: | :-----: | :----: | :----: | :----:

 ### AWS Instance Types

-The **Secure Supply Chain** pattern was tested with the highlighted AWS instances in **bold**.
+The **Multicluster DevSecOps** pattern was tested with the highlighted AWS instances in **bold**.
 The OpenShift installer will let you know if the instance type meets the minimum requirements for a cluster.

 The message that the openshift installer will give you will be similar to this message